Anyone can have a fall, but older people, especially those with a long term health condition, are more vulnerable and likely to fall.

 Falls are actually a common, but often overlooked, cause of injury and approximately 1 in 3 adults over 65, who live at home, will have at least one fall a year, with around half of these having more frequent falls.

 The majority of falls don’t result in serious injury, however there’s always a risk that a fall could lead to broken bones, which can cause the person to lose confidence, become withdrawn and feel as if they’ve lost their independence.
 This is why it’s important to look after your health and wellbeing, as strength and balance can help reduce the risk of falling.

-If you’re concerned that you or someone you know, may be at risk of falling, your GP practice can often carry out some simple tests to check your balance, along with reviewing any medication you’re taking, which could increase your risk of falling.
+If you’re concerned that you or someone you know, may be at risk of falling, your General Practice Team can often carry out some simple tests to check your balance, along with reviewing any medication you’re taking, which could increase your risk of falling.